 If drivers are damaged or outdated, it can cause the “A device which does not exist was specified” error.

 However, keeping track of these drivers is nothing less than a headache.
-There is no inbuilt prompt for the outdated drivers in Windows.
+There is no built-in prompt for the outdated drivers in Windows.
 That means the user learns about it when there is an error.

 Not to mention, manually updating your drivers is a daunting process which is why you find driver updates in the market.
 One such tool that I use and have used to resolve the “A device which does not exist was specified” error easily is the Advanced Driver Updater.